redisson/redisson/docs/data-and-services/queues.md

 - `getAll()` method returns messages by ids

-Queue operations can be disabled or enabled if necessary.
+Queue operations can be disabled or enabled if necessary:

-Disabling `add()` operation prevents new messages from being added while allowing processing of existing messages.
+- Disabling `ADD` operation prevents new messages from being added while allowing processing of existing messages.
-Disabling `poll()` operation allows adding new messages while preventing consumption, essentially creating a backlog.
+- Disabling `POLL` operation allows adding new messages while preventing consumption, essentially creating a backlog.

 Selectively enabling/disabling send or receive operations can help isolate and troubleshoot application issues with messages handling.
 Queue operations can be temporarily disabled during system maintenance.
 Disabling certain queue operations during periods of high system load can prevent system overload and ensure stability.
 All messages are maintained in Valkey or Redis, ensuring that no data is lost.